ravishwetha/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename Tag

+**MSS**

+1. User requests to rename a tag
+2. AddressBook shows a list of all existing tags
+3. User requests to rename a specific tag with a new name 4.
+a) the old tag is deleted
+b) a new one is created with the new name
+c) the persons are shifted
+Use case ends.

+**Extensions**

+2. There are no existing tags

+> 2a.
+Error message: User told to create a tag <br>
+  Use case ends.

+3. The new given name is invalid

+> 3a.
+Error message <br>
+  Use case resumes at step 3

 ## Appendix C : Non Functional Requirements